-Keywords: Leadership, multiple regression, secondary school, culture, teacher performance, under-resourced area
+Keywords: Leadership, multiple regression, secondary school, culture, teacher performance, under-resourced area.

 1. INTRODUCTION

 Education is a key pillar in the development of quality human resources because, through education, individuals acquire the knowledge, skills, and values necessary to contribute to the social and economic development of a nation (OECD, 2019; Hanushek & Woessmann, 2020).
 In the context of formal education, teachers play a strategic role as key actors who interact directly with students in the learning process.
 Various studies have shown that teacher quality is one of the most influential school-related factors affecting students’ learning outcomes and the overall success of the education system (Hattie, 2009; Darling-Hammond, 2017).
 In line with this, Law Number 14 of 2005 on Teachers and Lecturers states that teachers are professional educators whose primary duties include educating, teaching, guiding, directing, training, assessing, and evaluating students at various levels of education.
 Therefore, the quality of teachers as reflected in their professional performance is an important factor in producing graduates who are competent, adaptive, and able to compete in the global era (Stronge, 2018; Darling-Hammond et al., 2020).